Heritage Crime

 Relevant Legislation

 Whilst heritage crime can take many different forms, there is specific legislation in place which makes it an offence to undertake certain activities on historic sites.
-For example, under Section 2(2) of the Ancient Monuments and Archaeological Areas Act 1979, it is an offence to undertake the following, without the consent of Welsh Ministers:
+For example, under Section 30(1) of the Historic Environment (Wales) Act 2023, it is an offence to undertake the following, without the consent of Welsh Ministers:

 If you are concerned that a recent incident has taken place which has damaged a historic asset, please telephone 101 to report the incident to the police.